Jerry Schlegelmilch was named Southern Virginia University's head baseball coach in July 2018.

-Dave Ramsey is head assistant and pitching coach for the Southern Virginia University baseball team.
+Tyler Cox is going into his fifth year as an assistant coach for the Southern Virginia University baseball program.